 Short Story: The Music Within Us All Sings Praises

-All of us have the language of music within us.
-Our souls sing out for Him.
-This story is written for the great poets and storytellers I met as well as for all of my friend/followers in the Hub Pages Community.
+This story is written for the great authors I've met and my readers.
+This tale is also written for my friends/followers in the Hub Pages community.
 Enjoy: Short Story: The Music Within Us All Sings Praises.”

 Short Story: The Music within Us All Sings Praises

-Jubilee placed her violin case on the first waves of sunlight and glided the first rays of dawn to the meadow where she was assigned to go in the dimension of mankind.
-She was pleased with her landing – right beside a bunch of flowers.
-She raised her head and hands and offered praised to the Eternal Almighty God.
+Jubilee placed her violin case on the first rays of dawn, surfing down to the meadow where she was assigned to go in the dimension of mankind.
+She was pleased with her landing beside a bunch of flowers.
+She raised her head and hands, offering praised to the Almighty God.
 That is her favorite thing to do because Jubilee is an angel.
 Praising and obeying Him is and forever will be her very nature.

-She picked up her violin and looked around.
-She thought the mountains looked so beautiful at dawn, the air so clean, the spring so full of life.
-It made her want to dance.
-She figured an Irish jig with a flavor of Appalachian two-step to be appropriate.
-She spotted a daisy she simply adored, and whispered, “Mind if I borrow your petals, friend!”
-The flower simply shook with approval.
+Picking up her violin case, she looked around.
+The mountains looked so clean and beautiful at dawn with the spring vibrant.
+Jubilee wanted to dance, figuring an Irish jig with a flavor of Appalachian two-step to be appropriate.
+She spotted an adorable daisy and whispered, “Mind if I borrow your petals, friend!”
+The flower shook with approval.

-Jubilee then motioned for the creatures of the meadow to be still, they obeyed.
-This is because every living being can recognize the presence of God in their very existence in some way.
+Jubilee then motioned for the creatures and plants to be still, they obeyed.
+This is because every living being can recognize the presence of God in their very existence, heeding messages from His Court.

 They knew Jubilee; she knew them all.
 They could speak with Jubilee; she could communicate with them.
-This was the nature of things.
+Such is the nature of things.

-When Jubilee finished, she stepped down from the flower, growing a bit to the size of a baby mouse.
-A plump tuxedo cat walked up to her.
-“Excuse me, Angel Jubilee, but I wanted to thank you for that wonderful music.
-I love good songs.
-I relish great music.
-My name is Zack.”
+Finishing her tune, Jubilee stepped down from the flower, growing to the size of a baby mouse.
+A plump tuxedo cat walked over.
+“Excuse me, Angel Jubilee, I thank you for the wonderful music.
+I relish great songs.
+I'm Zack.”
 He stuck out a paw which Jubilee gleefully grasped.
-“Tell me: what brings you to Earth, dear angel?”
+“Tell me: what brings you to Earth?”

-Jubilee smiled, releasing the cat’s paw, she said, “I’m assigned to make sure things go right for a little girl.
+Jubilee smiled, releasing the cat’s paw, she said, “I’m assigned to a little girl.
 Her name is Rhonda.”
 She pointed to a house, right outside of the meadow, “She lives there; I do believe.”

 Zack meowed with excitement, “That’s my friend, Rhonda.
 She likes music, too.
 Her mother just left for work and . . . .”

-Zack gestured to Jubilee to join him, and she hopped on his back, riding the little chubby cat like he was a horse.
+Zack gestured to Jubilee, and she hopped on his back, riding the little chubby cat like he was a horse.
 Zack wasted no time getting to the house, and he tore into his food bowl.
 He purred, “I like good food, too!”

 Zack finished his meal as Rhonda was heading out the door.
-He meowed quietly, “Come on, little Jubilee.
+He meowed, “Come on, Jubilee.
 Let me show you where Rhonda goes to make music.”

-They followed Rhonda down a small dirt road.
-They hid behind bushes, ducked around trees, and scrambled through yards to keep up with Rhonda.
-She crept quietly in the back door of the church while Jubilee and Zack sat on a log to listen.
+They followed Rhonda down a dirt road.
+They hid behind bushes, ducked around trees, and scrambled through yards to keep up with the girl who eventually crept through the back door of a church.
+Zack and Jubilee sat on a nearby log to listen.

-Jubilee heard the most glorious sounds emerge from an organ.
-It mesmerized her and Zack was perfectly still.
-The sounds reminded Jubilee of the music of the eternal, vibrating with the strings of time and all Creation held in His Majestic Hand.
-She looked up into a church window, and Rhonda appeared to glow.
+The angel heard the most glorious sounds emerge from an organ.
+She was astonished while Zack remained still.
+The sounds reminded Jubilee of the music of Heaven, resonating with the strings of time and all Creation held in His Majestic Hand.
+She looked up at a window, and Rhonda appeared to glow.
 She thought the girl saw her, but realized that could not be because Jubilee was invisible to humans.

 Jubilee whispered to her companion, “Zack, she has found the music of her soul.
-She is radiant in its presentation.”
+She is radiant.”
 The angel couldn’t resist.
 Jubilee pulled out her violin and began to play with the young girl.

-Arriving at home, Rhonda rushed into the front door.
-There stood her mother, home from work.
-“Mother!” she exclaimed.
+Rhonda rushed into the front door, “Mother!” she exclaimed.

-“How did your practice go, Rhonda?
-Did you have a good time at the church?” her mother asked.
+“How was practice, Rhonda?
+Did you have fun?” her mother asked.

-Something was wrong Rhonda realized.
-Her mother was not upset.
-She actually sounded pleased.
+Something was wrong.
+Her mother was not upset but pleased.

-Out of the kitchen stepped a tall older lady who was grinning.
-Fixing her gaze on Rhonda, she said, “Well, finally, I meet the girl who has been playing my organ with such beauty and authority.
-I’m Mrs. Walkins, and I’m the church’s director of music.
-Where did you learn to play that way, Rhonda?”
+An older smiling lady stepped out of the kitchen.
+Glancing at Rhonda, she said, “Well, finally, I meet the girl who has been playing my organ with such authority.
+I’m Mrs. Walkins, the church’s music director.
+Where did you learn to play?”

 “No one ever taught me.”
 Rhonda said nervously, “Am I in trouble?”

-Mrs. Walkins chuckled, “Child, who do you think left the back door opened in the church?”
+Mrs. Walkins chuckled, “Who do you think left the back door opened in the church?”

 “That’s why I’m here, Rhonda.
 You have perfect pitch and you are amazingly creative on the organ.
-I asked your mother could I train you if you wanted.
-You see, dear child, it’s always good to know how to read music.”
+I asked your mother could I train you. dear child, it’s good to know how to read music.”
 Mrs. Walkins went on, “You have your mother’s talent.”

 Rhonda looked at her mom.
-“You never told me you were a musician, Mom.
-I knew you taught music at school . . . “
+“You never told me you were a professional musician.
+I knew you taught music . . . “

-“Yes, Rhonda.”
-Mrs. Walkins said, “Your mother was great.
-She decided she rather teach than travel.
-She stopped coming to our church because we knew who she was and she simply wanted to raise you quietly, away from attention.
-That’s why you attend the church on the other side of town.”
+Mrs. Walkins added, “Your mother decided she rather teach than travel.
+She stopped coming to our church, preferring to raise you quietly.
+That’s why you attend the church across town.”

-“Honey,” Rhonda’s mother said softly, “you found that church for a reason.
-You need the expert guidance of Mrs. Walkins.
+Rhonda’s mother said softly, “you found that church for a reason.
+You need the guidance of Mrs. Walkins.
 No pressure.
 If you don’t want to do this . . .”

-Rhonda shouted with joy, “Mother, I really, want to learn!”
+Rhonda shouted, “Mother, I want to learn!”
 The three of them laughed and shared cups of tea and cookies.

-Jubilee said farewell to the animals and plants in the little meadow.
-Zack purred, “Please, come see me again, little angel.
+Jubilee said farewell to the animals and plants in the meadow.
+Zack purred, “Please, come see me again, angel.
 I’ll always be your friend.”

 “The same goes for all of us!” said the other creatures in unison.